 Casual, Polite, And Formal Speech

 As mentioned above, Koreans are very particular about their values.
 These values are reflected through their words and actions.
-That is why native Korean speakers have different ways to say their greetings and expressions.
+That is why native Korean speakers have different ways of saying their greetings and expressions.

 Casual speech is used when you speak with your close friends, family, and those who are younger than you.

-Polite Speech is used when you speak with strangers in people you already know but not very well.
+Polite Speech is used when you speak with strangers in people you already know but do not know very well.

 Formal speech is used during formal occasions.
 It is also used when talking to elders, authorities, and colleagues in your workplace.